rjstacey/Dot11CommentDB/app/src/table/ControlColumn.md

-# ControlHeader and ControlCell
+# ControlHeader and ControlCell components

 Components to render a header (ControlHeader) and data cell (ControlCell) for the control column of a data table.

-ControlHeader provides seelctors and expanders for all the rows and, in each row, ControlCell provides a selector and exander for that row.
+ControlHeader provides a selector and expander to select/expand all the rows and, optional, can render a custom selector component in a dropdown.

+ControlCell provides a selector and expander for table row in which it is rendered.

+The expander is only present if the dataset has an expander subslice.

-## ControlHeader props
+## ControlHeader component props

 | Prop               | Type     | Description
 | -------------------| ------   | -----------